senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 1. RabbitMQ will be viewable at [rabbitmq.local](http://rabbitmq.local).
     1. Login
-        1. See `helm-values/rabbitmq.yaml` for Username and password.
+        1. See [helm-values/rabbitmq.yaml](../../helm-values/rabbitmq.yaml) for Username and password.

 #### View Senzing Configurator

-1. Senzing Configurator be viewable at [senzing-configurator.local/datasources](http://senzing-configurator.local/datasources).
+1. Senzing Configurator will be viewable at [senzing-configurator.local/datasources](http://senzing-configurator.local/datasources).

 1. Make HTTP calls via `curl`.
    Example: